 We have bulletins about the virus from Local Health Department, and All Facilities Letters from the State of California regarding the spread of the virus worldwide, as well as mortality figures, both in China and worldwide.
-Our safety huddles update daily with the current status of the virus around the state.

 The CDC recommends the following checklist and highlights some key areas for hospitals to review in preparation for 2019-nCoV.